Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 It is important to note that policies have a bubbling nature, this means that the **first** policy to touch the request will be the **last** policy to work on the response.

+More information about the Middleware pattern can be found [here](https://docs.microsoft.com/aspnet/core/fundamentals/middleware/?tabs=aspnetcore2x&view=aspnetcore-6.0)

 ```typescript
 export type SendRequest = (request: PipelineRequest) => Promise<PipelineResponse>;